Anatolian Languages Come Together with Choirs!

 However, with the COVID-19 pandemic affecting our country along with the rest of the world, the project was updated and online studies were initiated.
 The first output of the project, the Medley Anatolia virtual choir work, was published on digital platforms in March 2021.

-Our project will end with the final concert on Tuesday, May 7, 2024, at the Yücel Cultural Foundation Performance Center.
+Our project did end with the final concert on Tuesday, May 7, 2024, at the Yücel Cultural Foundation Performance Center.

 For details, click here!